Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### Research the Freelance Marketplace

 For beginners, you should always start with researching the freelance marketplace.
-This will help you identify threats, opportunities, as well as strengths and weaknesses.
+Not only will you find [freelancer tips]({{< relref "tips-for-freelancers" >}}) and strategies, research helps you identify threats, opportunities, as well as strengths and weaknesses.
 You can discover information regarding your competitors as well as your business.
 Choose your niche specializing in a specific niche can help you stand out in a crowded marketplace and attract clients who value your expertise.
 Consider the demand for your chosen niche, as well as your level of interest and proficiency in that area.
+Last but not least, check out successful freelancers and strategies that they use.

 ### Step Out Your Comfort Zone